catpea/poetry/README.md

-# poetry
+# Poetry
-Markdown source and audio files for poetry about life.
+Markdown source repository for poetry and voice.